 Charles Babbage, (1791–1871) was an English mathematician, philosopher, inventor and mechanical engineer who originated the concept of a programmable computer.
 Considered the "father of the computer", Babbage is credited with inventing the first mechanical computer that eventually led to more complex designs.
 Babbage himself decided that he wanted his brain to be donated to science upon his death.
 In a letter accompanying the donation, his son Henry wrote:

-Half of Babbage’s brain is preserved at the Hunterian Museum in the Royal College of Surgeons in London, the other half is on display in the Science Museum in London.
+Half of Babbage's brain is preserved at the Hunterian Museum in the Royal College of Surgeons in London, the other half is on display in the Science Museum in London.
+The 1909 article featured here, as well as a wonderfully detailed description of the brain complete with a gloriously dizzy abundance of scientific terms, includes in its latter half a series of photographs of the brain itself.
+We've featured these images below.